imjasonh/kontain.me/cmd/api/README.md

 ## Known differences / NYEs

-- [ ] Builds are performed entirely in the context of the `projects.builds.create` request, not by polling a long-running operation.
+-  Builds are performed entirely in the context of the `projects.builds.create` request, not by polling a long-running operation.
 The `--async` flag has no effect.
-- [ ] Build operations (source pulls and image pushes) are authorized using the end-user credentials, not the project's builder service account.
+- Build operations (source pulls and image pushes) are authorized using the end-user credentials, not the project's builder service account.
+- Build logs are written to Cloud Storage in one shot, at the end of the build.
+  When the build request completes, `gcloud` will show all build logs at once without streaming.
-- [ ] Build logs are not yet written to Cloud Storage, so they're not available via `gcloud`.
+- Build logs are written to the source upload bucket, and not a separate logs bucket as is the default in GCB.
+- Builds cannot be cancelled.
+The client doesn't know the build ID until it's completed.

+## Not yet implemented

 - [ ] `timing` is not collected or reported.
 - [ ] `timeout` is not configurable.
 If Cloud Run request times out, client gets a 502.